Code of Business Conduct and Ethics

 - On the job drug or alcohol problems

-- Discrimination or harassment based on race, religion, sex, disability, age, national origin, veteran’s status, color, genetic information or any other legally protected characteristic
+- Discrimination or harassment based on race, religion, sex, sexual orientation, disability, age, national origin, veteran’s status, color, genetic information or any other legally protected characteristic

 - Direct or indirect payments to domestic or foreign government agencies or officials to obtain or retain business, or to influence their acts or decisions

 - Maintenance of accurate accounting records or reports and an effective internal accounting control system

 - Falsification of or misrepresentation on any Company record, including without limitation test results, inspections or other reports